in Puerto Rico, USA

 Have the number of hospitals in Puerto Rico increased or decreased compared to the previous year?

-We are looking at Acute Care and Critical Access Hospitals.
-We are not counting Psychiatric Hospitals, Department of Defense or VA Hospitals.
+We are counting Acute Care and Critical Access Hospitals.
 The number of hospitals is constant in Puerto Rico at 51.
-Hospitals are rated on a scale of one to five, five being the highest rating.
-A hospitals rating can improve or decline based on patient surveys as well as reported quality measures.
-Beware that not all hospitals will have a star rating.
+Hospitals are rated on a scale of 1 to 5, 5 being the highest rating.
+A hospitals rating can improve or decline over time based on patient surveys and other reported quality measures.
+Beware that not all hospitals have a star rating.

-The number of hospitals with a 5 star rating has remained the same in Puerto Rico.
-Have the numbers for 4 star ratings hospitals changed?
-The number of hospitals with a 4 star rating has remained the same.
+The number of hospitals with a 5 star rating has remained the same at 0.
+What about hospitals with a four star ratings?
+The number of hospitals with a 4 star rating has remained the same in Puerto Rico at 0.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.